AdaCore/training_material/courses/spark_for_ada_programmers/6_proof.rst

    type Table is array (Natural range <>) of Integer;
    type Rec (Disc : Boolean) is record ...
    T : Table;
-   R : Rec;
+   R : Rec := ...;
    X : Integer;

-Which of the following cannot cause a runtime error:
+Which of the following *cannot* cause a runtime error:

    A. ``X := T (T'First)``
    B. ``X := X / (-1);``